manfredsteyer/2019_08_26/tddd_en.md

 In an SPA, infrastructure concerns are -- at least most of the time -- asynchronous communication with the server and data exchanges.
 Maintaining this separation results in three additional layers:

-* the api layer with Facades,
+* the application services/ facades,
 * the actual domain layer, and
 * the infrastructure layer.

 Of course, these layers can now also be packaged in their own libraries.
 For the sake of simplicity, it is also possible to store them in a single library, which is subdivided accordingly.
-This decision to use a single grouping library makes sense if these layers are usually used together and only need to be exchanged for unit tests.
+This decision makes sense if these layers are usually used together and only need to be exchanged for unit tests.

 ### Implementations in a Monorepos

 Once the components of our architecture have been determined, the question arises of how they can be implemented in the world of Angular.
-A very common approach also used by Google itself is the monorepo.
+A very common approach also used by Google itself is using a monorepo.
 It is a code repository that contains all the libraries of a software system.

 While a project created with the Angular CLI can nowadays be used as a monorepo, the popular tool [Nx](https://nx.dev/) offers some additional possibilities which are especially valuable for large enterprise solutions.
 These include the previously discussed ways to introduce [access restrictions between libraries](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-2/).
 This prevents each library from accessing each other, resulting in a highly coupled overall system.